 The state and local tax exemption (SALT) has been a part of the tax code since the modern income tax was first introduced.
-Historically, this allowed individuals to deduct income, sales and property taxes paid at the state and local level.
+Historically, this allowed individuals to deduct income, sales and property taxes paid at the state and local levels.
 The 2017 tax bill limited this deduction by capping it at $10,000 and requiring that taxpayers apply it to only one category of tax (income, property or sales).
 It has always been below the line, meaning that it is only available to those who don’t take the standard deduction.

 Taxpayers can also deduct the interest they pay on most mortgages up to the first $750,000 of principal.
 This has historically been one of the most popular deductions in the tax code, if not the most popular, by volume of claims.
 Like state and local taxes, you must itemize your taxes to claim this deduction.
 The significantly larger standard deduction introduced by the 2017 tax bill dramatically reduced the number of people who itemize their taxes and, as a result, the number who claim the mortgage interest deduction.

 While questions about whether or not the U.S. tax code is progressive enough intensify in election years, it’s important to keep in mind that the federal tax code offers hundreds of credits, deductions and other tax breaks that can reduce your taxes every year.
 And that’s the case for the middle class and working class as well as for the top earners.
-Finding tax breaks can be complicated, they’re well worth looking for.
+Finding tax breaks can be complicated, but they’re well worth looking for.
 The same holds true for state and local taxes, too, so be sure to stay on top of such tax breaks.

 Tips on Taxes